AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

 and **SFT → DPO + NLL** (SFT warm-start then DPO with NLL loss).
 Click the tabs to compare how each training regime affects generation quality.

-The base model frequently degenerates into repetitive loops, a common failure mode of small pre-trained LLMs on open-ended prompts.
-SFT produces coherent, conversational responses but tends to be overly enthusiastic.
-DPO from base is more factual but can still loop on tricky prompts.
+As you can see, the base model frequently degenerates into repetitive loops, a common failure mode of small pre-trained LLMs on open-ended prompts.
+SFT produces coherent, conversational responses.
+DPO is an improvement on the base model but can still repeat itself.
 Adding the NLL loss term (DPO + NLL) produces the most balanced outputs, and the full SFT → DPO + NLL pipeline combines the conversational fluency of SFT with DPO's preference alignment.